 - Content and examination preparation materials provided by:

-From the initial analysis, nine core competencies were identified, which remain the basis for the curriculum today.
+From the initial analysis, nine core competencies (program learning outcomes) were identified, which remain the basis for the curriculum today.

 To ensure the curriculum remains relevant, the archives and records and information management landscape is monitored continuously with the assistance of a highly qualified and very involved MARA program advisory committee.

-Curriculum for MARA students entering fall 2012 and beyond:
+Curriculum for MARA students entering spring 2015 and beyond:

 Curriculum for MARA students entering prior to 2012: